-The annual Oxford and Cambridge Boat Race is coming up on Sunday (it will be a closed event on the River Great Ouse).
-Will Oxford take the trophy back from Cambridge, who were victorious in their last encounter (in 2019)?
+The annual Oxford and Cambridge Boat Race is coming up on Sunday.
+Will Oxford take the trophy back from Cambridge, who were victorious in their latest row-off last year?
 Tension is mounting in the historic rivalry between the famous British universities – and today it goes beyond the coxes and crews and the battle of the Blues.
 As reported this morning in theCambridge Herald, Cambridge University has announced its introduction of the “Cambridge comma.”
 Rivaling the contentious Oxford comma, which – after the apostrophe – is probably the most divisive punctuation mark in the English language (see Glossophilia’s earlier post on the Oxford or serial comma here), the Cambridge comma introduces a punctuated pause AFTER the word “and“ in lists — i.e. before the final list item, with Oxford already having staked its claim to the prime position before the “and”.

 An example of the new Cambridge comma illustrates the unexpectedly belated verbal interruption that it offers: “He packed up his books, cigars, teddy bears and, slippers.”
 Oxford’s remains more predictably timely: “He packed up his gowns, pipes, long-johns, and ties.”